 I thought Frost was talking about himself (I imagined him piling up the rejection slips, like the one The Atlantic initially sent him for this very poem).
 But he was talking about me.
 Me, his reader, the one to whom the poem is addressed.
 Me, the guy who was stuck in a nightmarish wilderness overhung with cobwebs and cornea-scraping twigs, and for whom there was no visible path forward.
 Now I recognized myself.

 At such moments, Frost in the poem dreams of going back to being a “swinger of birches.”
-The way he describes the swinging of a birch is exactly how I experience the making of art.
+And the way he describes the swinging of a birch is exactly how I experience the making of art.
 First, Frost says,

 He learned all there was To learn about not launching out too soon And so not carrying the tree away Clear to the ground.

 How far can I safely go?
 Every artist asks a version of that question.
 Every act of creation — musical, literary, or other — is an opportunity to stretch, but is also fraught with danger.
 Each new project carries the risk of public failure (something I fear out of all proportion to the actual tally of my failures) or private disappointment.

 This leads to the exercise of extreme care, just like the tree-climbing boy who approaches the top branches “With the same pains you use to fill a cup / Up to the brim, and even above the brim.”

 Then you fling outward, “feet first, with a swish.”

 That, for me, is the trajectory of creation.
 The leaving behind of wearisome “considerations,” the entry into this perfect, slightly treacherous domain governed by its own rules, the careful ascent to the highest point you are capable of reaching, and finally the thrilling leap — the press of the “Publish” button, the gallery opening, the rise of the curtain — that returns you to the world, unharmed yet somehow altered.